shadow-syndicate/contracts/README.md

 ### Testing

-All test can be launched using command
+All tests can be launched using the command
 ```
 brownie test
 ```